sord-dev/nextjs-markdown-blog-ssr/markdown/beatstars-pro-page.md

 title: "Why you shouldn't have a “pro beat store” page"
 author: 'sord-dev'
 date: '20 Aug 2022'
-excerpt: "A pro beat store seems like a brilliant investment surface level, but there are a lot of things that can catch people out and make them lose some real money.
-Here's how to avoid making the same mistake."
+excerpt: "A pro beat store seems like a brilliant investment surface level, but there are a lot of things that can catch people out and make them lose some real money."
-TOP: 'Testing'
+TOP: 'Music Production'
 thumbnail: '/post-images/beatstars-logo.png'
-thumbnailSource: 'unsplash.com'
+thumbnailSource: 'beatstars.com'
 ---

-# Why you shouldn't have a “pro beat store” page

 A pro beat store seems like a brilliant investment surface level.

-You get a website with your name as the URL, we’re given a theme and we’re able to sell all of your beats easily without changing much if we’re already set up on the platform.
+You're given website with our name as the URL, you're given a theme and you’re able to sell all of our beats easily without changing much if you are already set up on the platform.
 It’s easy and quick to do.

 I’m here to tell you the other side of that story.
-What we exchange for this easy setup and maintenance is access to some fundamental steps to making a high converting beat store.
+What you exchange for this easy setup and maintenance is access to some fundamental steps to making a high converting beat store.

 ## Ease of use/Branding